UMMS-Biocore/bootcamp/session9/session9.md

 <img src="../session8/images/nearestneighbor.png" width="700">

 The illustrative example above finds the nearest 3 neighbors of all samples in two dimensions, then constructs a graph with all these edges.
 We set this number of neighbors to 20, and construct the graph to be clustered later.
+The lines (or **edges**) between points (or **cells**) will then be transformed into **shared nearest neighbors** where two cells are connected their neighbors considerably overlap.
+We use the shared nearest neighbor to cluster cells.

 ```
 pbmc1k_seu <- FindNeighbors(pbmc1k_seu, dims = 1:20)